jcthomassie/yurt/README.md

 `build`
 - `case` list of conditional build steps
+  - `positive` if the spec matches the local spec
+  - `negative` if the spec does not match the local spec
+  - `default` if none of the preceeding conditions are met
 - `link` list of symlinks to be applied
 - `install` list of packages to install
   - `name` package name